-- a.
+- i.
+The business rule for calculating the target for each domain is to follow the publisher's guidelines for a score of "high," which means earning 6.0 or above. - ii.
+Or, if the sector's 90th percentile average is more than 0.5 points below the target, the target will be lowered to the 90th percentile, but not lowered below 4.0. - a.
 In the Instructional Support domain, the 90^{th} percentile is currently 3.4.
 Therefore, the target is set at 4.0. - iii.
 The floor is based on the three-year weighted average score of the 10th percentile in DC public charter schools. - iv.
 The minimum range between the floor and target must be 1.5 points.
 If the range between the floor and the target is less than 1.5, the floor will be lowered 1.5 points from the target. - v.
-Below are the floors and targets for 2016-17:
+Below are the floors and targets for 2017-18:

 Measure Floor Target

-Emotional Support 6
+Emotional Support 4.5 6

 Classroom Organization 4.5 6

 Instructional Support 2 4

 c.
 The CLASS measure has three years of data, and is considered an established measure.
-The floor and target are calculated based on data through 2014-15 and set for two years with 2015-16 serving as year one.
-The floor and target will follow the business rules to be updated for the 2017-18 PMF Policy and Technical Guide.
+The floor and target are calculated based on data through 2016-17 and set for two years with 2017-18 serving as year one.
+The floor and target will follow the business rules to be updated for the 2019-20 PMF Policy and Technical Guide.